czlabinger/LanternTracker/README.md

-﻿# LumaflyLanternTracker
+﻿# LanternTracker

-A Hollow Knight mod that tracks all the Lumafly lanterns in the game.
+A Hollow Knight mod that tracks all the beakable Lanterns in the game.

 Currently has very many debug logs.
 Will remove as development continues